BlackSaltFish/understandinges6/manuscript/10-Arrays.md

 Of course, creating a storage location isn't very helpful without being able to write data into that location.
 To do so, you'll need to create a view.

-I> An array buffer always represents the exact number of bytes specified when it was created.
+> An array buffer always represents the exact number of bytes specified when it was created.
 You can change the data contained within an array buffer, but never the size of the array buffer itself.

 ### Manipulating Array Buffers with Views